 Introduction

 The electricity consumption in Indonesia continues to increase from 2015 to 2020 around 98.89%, and business customers dominate electricity consumption [1].
 PT.
 PLN Persero is the only electricity provider in Indonesia that provides higher power for the entire region, including the West Sumatra region, due to the increasing electricity consumption focusing on business customers.
 This is because it has the potential to increase the company's revenue.
-However, according to customer information, blackouts often occur in West Sumatra and appear four times a month.
+However, according to customer information and news obtained, blackouts often occur in West Sumatra and appear four times a month [2].

 Based on the data analysis results that have been carried out, power outages cause the average electricity usage time for business customers to be under 50 hours.
 Based on information from the Commercial Manager of PLN for the West Sumatra Region, the incident was due to customers using power above 200 thousand using a higher peak load electricity usage time than electricity outside peak hours.
 During off-peak hours, customers rarely use it.
 Based on these problems, PT.
 PLN Persero West Sumatra must understand the characteristics of customers so that the use of electricity at times outside the peak load is more optimal based on customer segmentation.

 Customer segmentation is one way to understand customer preferences better.
-According to previous research, customer segmentation refers to grouping customers into specific ones to predict future customer actions or behavior [2].
+According to previous research, customer segmentation refers to grouping customers into similar characteristics that can be used to predict future customer actions or behavior [3].
 Customer segmentation is used to predict customer characteristics in buying or using facilities provided by the company by mapping customer characteristics to increase sales or use facilities.
-That customers use and build relationships and enhance customer commitment to building a solid business[3][4].
+That customers use and build relationships and enhance customer commitment to building a solid business[4][5].

-Based on previous research on customer segmentation, electricity consumption is still small.
+Previous research on customer segmentation based on electricity consumption is hard to find.
 This study uses the clustering method to create customer segmentation.
-Clustering is part of data segmentation to group large amounts of data into several groups with the same characteristics in each group[5].
+Clustering is part of data segmentation to group large amounts of data into several groups with the same characteristics [6].
 Clustering is also widely used to understand customer behavior to increase company profitability.
 The clustering model used in this study is an efficient K-Means Clustering approach to evaluate customer differences in using electricity consumption.
 The main factor in selecting this model is the handling of several large data sets, such as data owned by PT.
 PLN Persero.
 The dataset used is the customer transaction data of PT.
 PLN Persero from 2019 to 2020.
 The data points that will be predicted are installed power at the customer, peak load electricity usage time, peak load electricity usage time.
 We want to break down the business customers with high potential in peak load electricity consumption into several dimensions.
 A validation method is needed to determine the best number of clusters to determine the clustering measurements.
-The Elbow method is used for the correct number of groups by looking at the SSE value by looking at the sloping point of the curve determined[5][6].
-Principal Component Analysis is used to eliminate outliers in the data applied to the clustering model for more accurate grouping [7], [8].
+The Elbow method is used for the correct number of groups by looking at the SSE value by looking at the sloping point of the curve determined[6][7].
+Principal Component Analysis is used to eliminate outliers in the data applied to the clustering model for more accurate grouping [8], [9].